JEEVAABI/eight-queens-hill-climbing/README.md

 ## Time Complexity Plot
-#### Plot a graph for various value of N and time(seconds)
+#### Plot a graph for the various value of N and time(seconds)
 ![output5](images/grf1.png)
 ![output6](images/grf2.png)

 ## RESULT:
-Hence,this code solves eight queens problem using the hill-climbing algorithm has been implemented.
+Hence, this code solves the eight queens problem using the hill-climbing algorithm that has been implemented.